Homeowner's Permit and Registration

 • Reactivating expired permits

-The property owner or contractor listed on the permit can make changes to an Active Permit, including adding or removing a contractor from the permit.
+The property owner or contractor listed on the permit can change an Active Permit, including adding or removing a contractor from the permit.
 Learn more about modifying an active permit or adding/removing a contractor by visiting our Modify an Existing Permit webpage.

-As the property owner, you are responsible for addressing all expired permits on the property including expired permits performed by previous owners.
-An expired permit may be required to be addressed prior to the issuance of new permits.
+As the property owner, you are responsible for addressing all expired permits, including expired permits performed by previous owners.
+An expired permit may be required to be addressed before issuing new permits.

-The contractor listed on the permit may have the ability to reactivate the permit through their AB+C account.
-The contractor can learn more by visiting our Modify an Existing Permit webpage.
+The contractor listed on the permit may be able to reactivate the permit through their AB+C account.
+The contractor can learn more by visiting our Modify an Existing Permit webpage

 Homestead (Homeowner’s) Permit & Registration Questions

-Ask Service Center staff general questions regarding homestead trade permit requirements, registering as a contractor, requesting a trade permit, or changing a contractor.
+Ask Building and Trade Contractor Services staff general questions regarding homestead trade permit requirements, registering as a contractor, requesting a trade permit, or changing a contractor.
 Appointments are not for submitting an application or registering as a contractor.

 Expected Appointment Duration: 20 minutes (appointment time based on single permit request)